 On 5 July, what was to be Georgia’s first Pride march turned into a hunt for journalists.
 One thing the media workers covering the protests unanimously agreed on: Georgian authorities failed in their duty to protect the free press.

 ‘I have a broken nose, stitches, and five broken teeth.
 Everything happened very quickly.
-We tried to get to the car, but when I opened the car door, I suddenly felt a blow to the face.
+We tried to get to the car, but when I opened the car door, I suddenly felt a blow to my face.
 Before I could think and figure out where the blood was coming from, my colleague started screaming and telling the attackers that we were journalists.’

-According to the Interior Ministry, just 7 people have been arrested for attacking journalists and other media workers.
-The police have opened investigations into the illegal interference into journalists’ work and acts of violence, including the attacks on the offices of two NGOs — the Shame Movement and Tbilisi Pride.
+According to Georgia's Interior Ministry, just 7 people have been arrested for attacking journalists and other media workers.
+The police have also opened investigations into the illegal interference into journalists’ work and acts of violence, including the attacks on the offices of two NGOs — the Shame Movement and Tbilisi Pride.